sergio-montufar/Marketplace-App/README.md

 Name: TBD

 # Description
-This app will be a omline marketplace where users are able to sell their furniture whether its new or used!
+This app will be a online marketplace where users are able to sell their furniture whether its new or used!
 Users will be able to look at the items and all of its details with a single click!
 Users are also able to update their own item and be able to change whatever they want.

 # Minimum Viable Product
 * Have users create their own profiles with their names, email, DOB, pronouns, etc.